DarioGT/ZimArchivist/README.md

+# ZimArchivist
+ZimArchivist is designed for your Zim wiki: zim-wiki.org It makes copies of your links in your notes on your disk.

 # Author
 F. Boulogne <fboulogne at april dot org>

 # License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or